The Carnegie Mellon Portugal PhD in Technological Change and Innovation provides a unique opportunity in several respects.

 - International orientation.
 PhD students will complete their studies in Pittsburgh and Lisbon, two vibrant cities full of history.
 The language of instruction and research is English, but participants will have the opportunity while in Lisbon to learn about Portuguese culture and language (sixth among the world’s languages in number of native speakers).

 - Multidisciplinary focus.
-PhD students will have the opportunity to take classes, conduct research, and interact with faculty in the areas of management, engineering, economics, public policy, and social and decision sciences.
+PhD students will have the opportunity to take classes, conduct research, and interact with faculty in the areas of management, engineering, economics, public policy, social and decision sciences and information systems.
 Students, together with their advisors, will be able to tailor their course and research work to their interests.

 - Dedicated to Technology and Entrepreneurship.
 New technologies, entrepreneurship, and innovation are important engines of economic and social development throughout the world.
 All aspects of the program are designed to prepare students to perform research and teach at top international universities, or work at high level private sector and public administration positions in technology development and commercialization, and in policy and strategy relating to science and innovation.